nicklockwood/StandardPaths/README.md

     - (BOOL)hasHDSuffix;

 This method returns YES if the string has an -hd suffix and NO if it doesn't.

+    - (CGFloat)scaleFromSuffix;

+This method returns the image scale value for a file path as a floating point number, e.g. 2.0 if the file includes an -hd suffix (on iPhone only) or @2x suffix and 1.0 if there is no suffix doesn't.
+It will also correctly parse non-standard scale suffixes such as @1.5x, etc.

     - (NSString *)stringByAppendingRetina4Suffix;